Aerobic organism: Types

 When an organism is able to survive in both oxygen and anaerobic environments, the use of the Pasteur effect can distinguish between facultative anaerobes and aerotolerant organisms.
 If the organism is using fermentation in an anaerobic environment, the addition of oxygen will cause facultative anaerobes to suspend fermentation and begin using oxygen for respiration.
 Aerotolerant organisms must continue fermentation in the presence of oxygen.

 Facultative organisms grow in both oxygen rich media and oxygen free media.

-Glucose

-A good example is the oxidation of glucose (a monosaccharide) in aerobic respiration:
+Aerobic respiration

+Aerobic organisms use a process called aerobic respiration to create ATP from ADP and a phosphate.
+Glucose (a monosaccharide) is oxidized to power the electron transport chain:

+This equation is a summary of what happens in three series of biochemical reactions: glycolysis, the Krebs cycle (also known as the Citric acid cycle), and oxidative phosphorylation.